 Cons: Same as stimulants

-If you enjoyed this post, please subscribe to be notified of new posts.
+If you found this information helpful, please subscribe to be notified of new posts.

 Although the author and the publisher did our best to provide sound and useful information in this article, we cannot and do not promise beneficial results to anyone who may use that information; nor does the author or the publisher accept liability to anyone who may use the information.
 Because we cannot respond to individual needs and circumstances, anyone who has a known or suspected medical condition, or is taking medication of any kind, or has health concerns, should consult a qualified health care provider before following any of the suggestions in this article.